earthly/earthly/CONTRIBUTING.md

 =========================== SUCCESS ===========================
 ```

-It does not denote the end of the build process however and some additional work might still be required.
-However it might take a while to be displayed.
+The message does not denote the end of the build process as some additional work might be required before displaying the final output and cleanly exiting with a status code of 0.